weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (f) Eis open if every point of E is an interior point of E.

-(g) The complement of E (denoted by E€)is the set of all points pe X such that pc E.
+(g) The complement of E (denoted by E \in )is the set of all points pe X such that pc E.

 (h) Eis perfect if E is closed and if every point of E is a limit point of E.

-(i) E is bounded if there is a real number M and a point g € X such that d(p,q)< M for all pe E.
+(i) E is bounded if there is a real number M and a point g  \in  X such that d(p,q)< M for all pe E.

 (j) E is dense in X if every point of X is a limit point of E, or a point of